 Churchill’s appointment as Prime Minister May 1940

 The Conservative government, under popular pressure, asked the other parties to form a National Government.
 However, when the Labour Party and Liberal Party voted to join the National Government, they stated that the preferred Churchill as leader.
-This was mainly based on his long-term opposition to Germany.
-Churchill, because of his many years warning about the dangers fascism, was the only senior political figure with the moral authority and popularity to lead the nation.
+This support was based on his unflinching long-term opposition to Hitler's Germany.
+Churchill's warnings about Germany and fascism were proved correct, and he was the only senior political figure with the moral authority and popularity to lead the nation.
 Ultimately, the parties agreed to form a National Government, the King then called Churchill and ‘invited’ him to become Prime Minister.
-It was a popular choice in the country, the public wanted a war leader someone who would unite and inspire the country to victory.
+It was a popular choice in the country; the public wanted a war leader someone who would unite and inspire the country to victory.

 Churchill promised the British victory.
-He faced various numerous within weeks of his appointment.
-France and much of Western Europe was conquered by Germany.
-Churchill ignored all pleas to enter into peace negotiations with the Germany.
-He believed that it would be impossible to reach an agreement with the Germany because the government was bent on world domination.
-He proved to be a brilliant war-leader and he helped led his country to victory in the Battle of Britain.
-The Battle of Britain permanently stalled a German invasion.
+He faced numerous various challenges within weeks of his appointment.
+Germany conquered France and much of Western Europe.
+Churchill ignored all pleas to enter into peace negotiations with Germany.
+He believed that it would be impossible to reach an agreement with Germany because the government was bent on world domination.
+He proved to be a brilliant war-leader and helped lead his country to victory in the Battle of Britain.
+The Battle of Britain permanently stalled the planned German invasion.
 The appointment of Winston Churchill in May 1940 probably saved Britain and ultimately laid the foundation for the Allied victory.

 The appointment of Winston Churchill, as Prime Minister was a remarkable turn of events.
 He had been in the political wilderness for some time.
-However, his tireless opposition to the appeasement of Hitler, his great oratory skills, and writings ensured that he remained a political force during this time.
+However, his steadfast opposition to the appeasement of Hitler, his great oratory skills, and writings ensured that he remained a political force during this time.
 Eventually, his firmly held beliefs and courage increased his popularity in Britain and even overcame the British Establishment's distrust of him.
-This led his country to call on him at its darkest hour.
+His moral authority and clear understanding of Hitler's motives encouraged his country to call on him at its darkest hour.